archerydwd/gatling-tests/README.md

 # gatling-tests

-## This is a set of instructions for setting up Gatling on Ubuntu with Apache to test a series of applications in order to get a banchmark for certain web frameworks.
+## This is a set of instructions for setting up Gatling on Ubuntu to test a series of applications in order to get a banchmark for certain web frameworks.

 =
 ###Install java jdk